appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 </dd>

 - **currentRow**: This property holds the original, unedited values of the current row.
-If you are adding a new row, it represents the new row object.
-The `currentRow` only reflects changes once the Save button is clicked, which means it does not update dynamically as you edit a cell.

 <dd>

+- *Editing Existing Rows:* The `currentRow` property holds the original, unedited values of the row being modified.
+This property does not reflect any dynamic changes while entering values and updates only when the Save button is clicked.

+- *Adding New Rows:* When adding a new row, the `currentRow` property represents the new row object.

-Example: You're editing a `discount` field in a Table and want to validate that the discount percentage does not exceed the product’s original price.
-You would need to compare the edited discount value with the current row’s `price` column like this:
+*Example*: If you are editing a `discount` field in a Table, you might want to ensure that the discount percentage does not exceed the product's original price.
+To do this, compare the edited discount value with the price from the current row, as shown below:

 ```js
 {{ editedValue <= currentRow.price }}